-The beam centering and reinforcement work start as early as 24 hours after completion of column casting.
-After reinforcement of beams, slab centering starts, followed by slab reinforcement.
+The beam centering and reinforcement work start as early as 24 hours after the completion of column casting.
+After the reinforcement of beams, slab centering starts, followed by slab reinforcement.
 Plan the casting day and check the weather for that day.

 iii) First-floor Work